ishtiaqSamdani/gcp/GCE.md

    - *VM instances are assigned at least one internal IP address.*
    - *External (public) IP addresses can be enabled for VM instances.*

-**Demo: VM Instances - Internal and External IPs:**
-   - *Showcasing the allocation and usage of internal and external IP addresses for VM instances.*

 **Constant External IP Address for VM Instance:**
    - *Assigning a static IP address to the VM is a quick and dirty way.*
-   - *Demo: Using static IP address with a VM instance.*

 **Static IP Addresses:**
    - *Can be switched to another VM instance within the same project.*